 What does hurricane insurance cover?

-Although there is not a type of coverage called hurricane insurance, most standard policies will cover damages due to a hurricane, not including flood damage.
+Although there is not a type of coverage called hurricane insurance, most standard policies will cover damages due to a hurricane, though not including flood damage.
 If you live along the East Coast or Gulf Coast, additional windstorm and flood coverage may need to be purchased.
-A constant misunderstanding is that a homeowner’s policy covers flood damage; however, it doesn’t.
+A constant misunderstanding is that a homeowner’s policy covers flood damage.

 Does renters insurance cover hurricane damage?